renovatebot/renovate/docs/usage/configuration-options.md

 ### skipTasks

 Instruct Copier to skip template tasks execution.
-Mind that they are only executed if the admin has enabled `copierTrust` in the self-hosted configuration.
+Mind that they are only executed if the admin has enabled `allowScripts` in the self-hosted configuration.

 ### data